-Date Of Birth: April 12, 1943
+Born: April 12, 1943

-Birthplace: New York City, NY
+Birthplace: New York City, N.Y.

-Spouse: Kathleen McCormack (Disappeared on January 31, 1982) and Debrah Lee Charatan (2000)
+Spouse: Kathleen McCormack (Disappeared on Jan.
+31, 1982) and Debrah Lee Charatan (2000)

 Robert Durst’s history: The man behind the alleged murders

-Prior to working for his family’s company, Durst attended UCLA in 1965, and that is where he met and became close with Susan Berman, “the daughter of a mobster.”
+The Durst family also allegedly owns a “10 percent stake in One World Trade Center.”
+Prior to working for his family’s company, Durst attended UCLA in 1965.
+That's where he met and became close with Susan Berman, a mobster's daughter.

 The death of Susan Berman: Did Robert Durst commit the murder?

-In December 2000, Durst’s close friend, Susan Berman, was “shot at point-blank range in the back of the head inside her Benedict Canyon home,” according to NBC News.
+In Dec.
+2000, Durst’s close friend, Susan Berman, was “shot at point-blank range in the back of the head inside her Benedict Canyon home,” according to NBC News.
 Durst was later accused of committing the murder in an effort to silence Berman from speaking with police.
 Apparently, Berman was going to admit to the police that she had provided a false alibi when Durst’s wife went missing.

 Berman died before she had the opportunity to share this information with law enforcement officials.
-After Berman’s death, Durst disappeared and was allegedly living in Galveston, Texas “where he assumed the name Dorothy Ciner and regularly wore a woman’s wig, dresses, and high heels.”
+After Berman’s death, Durst disappeared and was allegedly living in Galveston, Tex., “where he assumed the name Dorothy Ciner and regularly wore a woman’s wig, dresses, and high heels.”

-While Durst managed to keep attention off him for several years, he was later accused of murdering his neighbor, Morris Black.
+Whereas Durst managed to keep attention off him for several years, he was later accused of murdering his neighbor, Morris Black.
 Although Durst allegedly admitted to “dismembering his body,” he was acquitted and walked free.
 It wasn’t until after HBO later released its documentary series that police began building a case against Durst.